-• Some interfaces have optional methods.
-This means that a class can implement this interface with a "stub" method.
+• As of Java 8, interfaces can have optional methods.
 For example, the iterator interface includes a delete operation (which modifies the underlying sequence, removing the element most recently returned by next from the collection).

 '''

 interface Iterator<E> {

 public boolean hasNext();

 public E next();

-public void delete(); // optional
+public void remove(); // optional

 }

 '''